pdl/Articulate/Design.md

 ### Integrated services

-It should be possible to define route handlers, possibly within zones, which are available to only certain users and that perfoem operations, e.g. authors can access a service which turns markdown into html for previews.
+It should be possible to define route handlers, possibly within zones, which are available to only certain users and that perform operations, e.g. authors can access a service which turns markdown into html for previews.
 Login might be one of these services?

 Does this need to be a formal component or can it be just plugged directly into the Authorisation/Authentication?